Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 _Note: even though the base principles explained here are unlikely to change, some information in this post may become outdated.
 This post is still relevant, as of YoutubeExplode v4.1 (16-Feb-2018)._

-_Note 2: as of YoutubeExplode v6.0.7 (10-Dec-2021), practically all the information in this post has become outdated and the approaches highlighted here are no longer in use by the library.
-If you want me to write an updated article on the current inner workings of YouTube, tag me on [Twitter](https://twitter.com/Tyrrrz) and let me know!_
+_Note 2: as of YoutubeExplode v6.0.7 (10-Dec-2021), practically everything in this post has become outdated, and the highlighted approaches are no longer used by my library.
+Instead of trying to continue updating the information here, I decided to write a completely new article altogether — [Reverse-Engineering YouTube: Revisited](/blog/reverse-engineering-youtube-revisited)_

 ## Getting video metadata